flatpak/flatpak-docs/docs/hosting-a-repository.rst

 .. code-block:: yaml

   variables:
-    # Application id of the app, should be same as id used in flatpak manifest and appdata
+    # Application id of the app, should be same as id used in flatpak manifest and MetaInfo
     APP_ID: tld.vendor.app_name
     # Location of the flatpak manifest, root of git repository
     MANIFEST_PATH: $CI_PROJECT_DIR/${APP_ID}.yaml